HL7/ccda-on-fhir/input/pagecontent/CF-allergies.md

 3\.
 Note that these entryRelationships will also have inversionInd="true" in CDA

-When authors or other provenance are recorded in the parentƒ [Allergy Concern Act](https://hl7.org/cda/us/ccda/3.0.0/StructureDefinition-AllergyConcernAct.html), it is recommended that those data be mapped to the FHIR AllergyIntolerance.
+When authors or other provenance are recorded only in the parent [Allergy Concern Act](https://hl7.org/cda/us/ccda/3.0.0/StructureDefinition-AllergyConcernAct.html), it is recommended that those data be mapped to the FHIR AllergyIntolerance.

 ### Example